 Instead of considering payroll as a task-oriented administrative function, organisations can take a strategic approach to inform business decisions such as improving workforce composition and optimising operational costs.
 Adopting smarter solutions that are agile and able to adjust rapidly to align with the socio-economic conditions is a key enabler for this shift.
 Here are several challenges of an increasingly complex payroll landscape and how organisations can address them with innovative solutions.

 Regulations are being created in various regions at a faster pace, threatening to put organisations at risk of non-compliance.
 Between government grants, stimulus solutions, and relief programs, organisational compliance has become an even bigger challenge.
-While these grants and stimulus solutions enable many companies to survive while keeping employees on payroll, the changes in legislation require time and resources for teams to interpret, understand, and apply the changes correctly.
+While these grants and stimulus solutions enabled many companies to survive while keeping employees on payroll, the changes in legislation require time and resources for teams to interpret, understand, and apply the changes correctly.

 Paying the workforce accurately, on time, and in compliance with jurisdictional requirements is also a challenge every organisation faces, especially those that are expanding, contracting, or restructuring.
 The cumulative effects of these challenges can lead to payroll errors, resulting in costly penalties and fines.
 As well, if payroll isn’t done correctly or on time, employees can lose confidence in their employers’ ability to pay them.
 Our Australia Pay Experience report found 29% of all employees reported they had received late payment at least once in the last year, and of those respondents, 40% cited disorganisation within the company as a reason while 23% believed there were issues with direct deposit.
 A poor pay experience can contribute to disengagement and turnover and can lead to a damaged employer brand reputation in the long-term, making it more difficult to hire and retain people in the future.